Harendharan/VSD-internship/README.md

 ### Verifying each instructions using the waveform

-Value of general purpose registers before running the program
+Value of general purpose registers before running the program (As per the design code)

 | **Register** | **Value (Hex)** | **Value (Decimal)** |
 |--------------|------------------|----------------------|